 - (d) Withdrawal of Appearance.
 The debtor's attorney or an attorney in a pending adversary or contested matter may not withdraw his or her appearance except upon motion, after hearing and by order of the court, unless another attorney eligible to appear before the court enters his or her appearance simultaneously with the request for withdrawal of appearance.
+If an attorney leaves a law firm and the firm remains counsel for certain cases, the law firm must submit a list of cases that the firm is retaining with its current address.
 If the firm has not entered an appearance in a case, it must enter an appearance in the cases it is retaining.
 An attorney may not submit a change of address as a substitute for filing a motion to withdraw. - (e) Notice to Parties.
-Unless service is made electronically through the ECF system, an attorney who files a request to note change of address must mail a copy of same to any attorney who has entered an appearance in an adversary proceeding or contested matter that is pending at the time the request is filed.

-Rule 9010-2 Facsimile and E-mail Addresses.
+Unless service is made electronically through the ECF system, an attorney who files a request to note change of address must mail a copy of same to any attorney who has entered an appearance in an adversary proceeding or contested matter that is pending at the time the request is filed. - Rule 9010-2 Facsimile and E-mail Addresses.